toil-free/QATLibrary/README.md

 ## Features
 * No coding required.
 Quick and easy implementation for REST API Tests.
+* Initialize sample config and Test Data with a single command.
 * Run from CLI (CI/CD friendly).
 * Store Test Data, Documentation and Assertions in CSV File.
 * Authorization: Basic, Digest, OAuth1